Security objectives

 - OTA release, rollout, Remote Attestation, and client-verification outcomes

-- Hardware-backed signing and artifact-verification events
+- Hardware-Backed Signing and artifact-verification events

 - Threat Intelligence Platform and Enyra detection or blocking outcomes